Timemon/Endermans-Revenge/README.md

 # Endermans-Revenge
+Enderman's Revenge can be downloaded from the Feed The Beast launcher with the third party pack code "ER".

-A place to report bugs and give suggestions for the Enderman's Revenge Modpack
+This is a place to report bugs and give suggestions for the Enderman's Revenge Modpack.